ComputationalDesignLab/blackbox/docs/source/wing/options_wing.rst

   ``writeDeformedFFD (bool, default=False)``
     option to specify whether to write deformed FFD file or not

+  ``computeVolume (bool, default=False)``
+    option to specify whether to compute volume of the wing or not.
+Setting this option to ``True`` without providing setting ``ffdFile`` option will raise an error.
+Note that the volume computed will be scaled by the original value.

+  ``leList (list, default=None)``
+    list of points (x,y,z) close to the LE of the wing but within the wing surface.
+Refer `this image <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/_images/opt_thickness_and_vol_diagram.png>`_ to understand how the leList and teList options are used to compute volume.

+  ``teList (list, default=None)``
+    list of points (x,y,z) close to the TE of the wing but within the wing surface.
+Refer `this image <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/_images/opt_thickness_and_vol_diagram.png>`_ to understand how the leList and teList options are used to compute volume.

   ``getSurfaceForces (bool, default=False)``
     option to specify whether to get force at each surface mesh coordinate or not